max-pedersen/Brainalytics/README.md

   * Uses a clean colour pallete
   * Provides a layer of compatitiveness to the Brainalytics

-_Created by The University of New South Wales undergraduate students Alexander Lam (z5164310) & Max Pedersen (5164270) for information systems course INFS3634: Mobile App Development_
+_Created by The University of New South Wales undergraduate students Alexander Lam (z5164310) & Max Pedersen (5164270) for Information Systems course INFS3634: Mobile App Development_